james-brighton/GrpcDataProvider/README.md

     // Handle the exception
 }
 ````
-For more information, see JamesBrighton.Data.GrpcTest.ConsoleClient or JamesBrighton.Data.GrpcTest.WebClient on how to use the project.
+For more information, see JamesBrighton.Data.GrpcTest.AppClient, JamesBrighton.Data.GrpcTest.ConsoleClient or JamesBrighton.Data.GrpcTest.WebClient on how to use the project.

 **Note:** The implementation is not yet complete.
 Custom interfaces are used to mask the fact that DbConnection, DbCommand, DbTransaction, and so on, are not fully realized.